AbubakerSalih/Machine-Learning-Projects/README.md

 # ML Beginner Projects

-This repository contains machine learning projects using Python:

 ## Projects

 1. **Diabetes Prediction**
-   Predicts whether a person has diabetes based on health data.
+   Predicts whether a person has diabetes or not based on health data.

 2. **Rock vs Mine Classification**
-   Classifies sonar signals as rock or mine.
+   Classifies sonar reads as rock or mine.

 3. **Spam Mail Detection**
-   Detects if an email is spam using text classification.
+   Classifies an email as spam or not based on text classification.

 4. **Credit Card Fraud Detection**
-   Detects fraudulent transactions based on credit card usage patterns.
+Recognizes credit card fraud based on the behavior of credit card usage.

 5. **Heart Disease Prediction**
-   Predicts whether a person has a heart disease.
+   Whether a person has a heart disease or not.

 6. **House Price Prediction**
-   Predicts house prices based on housing-related data.
+   Predict the price of the houses.

 7. **Loan Status Prediction**
-   Predicts whether the loan is approved or not.
+   Approval or rejection of the loan.

 8. **Bike Sharing Demand Prediction**
-   Predicts the number of bike rentals based on weather and time features.
+Predict bike rentals based on weather and time attributes.

-9. **Custom vs Sklearn Linear Regression on Student Exam Data**
-   Predicts student math scores using linear regression.
-This project compares a custom-built linear regression model (from scratch) with Scikit-learn’s `LinearRegression` to evaluate performance differences.
+9. **Custom vs Sklearn Linear Regression on Student Exam Data** Predicts student math grades using linear regression.
+This project contrasts a customLinear regression model (i.e., implemented from scratch) with Scikit-learn's `LinearRegression` to see how they compare in terms of performance.

+10. **Real vs Fake Job Posting Detection (Custom vs Sklearn Logistic Regression)** *Identifies spam job postings with text and binary features.*

+   - I merged  job description columns into one `text` column then used  **TF-IDF Vectorizer** to transform the text into numerical features . the datset was **strongly imbalanced** so undersampling was done to balance the classes.
+I made a logistic regression model from scratch and compared it to the one from sklearn. finally I made bar charts to compare the accuracy between the two.